When looking to create more space for use on your property, hiring a land-clearing contractor to help is usually one of the best ways to go.

 Normally, the contractor will have two options when grading the land.
 They can either flatten out the sloppy portions by scraping them and disposing of the soil or use that soil to uplift the flatter patches until the land is level.

-If there are cactus plants on the land that needs clearing, contractors are likely to charge you more.
+If there are cactus plants on the land that need clearing, contractors are likely to charge you more.
 This is because it’s usually harder and requires the use of heavy machines to uproot them.

 Cactus removal, depending on their density, will add an extra $80 – $800 per acre to your overall costs.